 Once you’ve added your recipient and typed out your message, hit the blue Encrypt button on the bottom right.
 This returns you back to the “New Message” page of your Gmail.
 Now, you will see a jumble of letters, which is the encrypted cipher text of the message you entered on the Mailvelope page:

 All you have to do is hit Send, and your first PGP encrypted message will be on its way to your recipient.
 The only way it can be accessed and read is with your recipient’s private key.
 This makes the whole process far more secure than normal emailing.

 How to install FlowCrypt & send a PGP encrypted message with Gmail

 If you decide that FlowCrypt is a better option for you, it’s even easier to set up and send emails.
-Once again, this tutorial will focus on Firefox, but the steps in Chrome aren’t much different.
+Once again, this tutorial will focus on Firefox, but the steps in Chrome and Edge aren’t much different.
 First, you’ll need to head over to the FlowCrypt site and click on the big green Get Firefox Extension button in the middle of the page:

 Once you click the button, Firefox may try to block it.
 If it does, just click the Allow button in the top left:

 It will take a few seconds to download, then click on the Add button that comes up in the same place:

 You will be brought to the following screen, which advises you to click on the new FlowCrypt icon in the top right:

 Select the icon that looks like a green mountain made from three stripes, and you’ll arrive at this setup page: